AustralianBioCommons/hifi-assembly-workflow/docs/infrastructure_optimisation.md

 ---
+title: Workflow optimisation
-title: HiFi de novo genome assembly on NCI Gadi and Pawsey Setonix HPCs
+description: Optimisation of the workflow on NCI Gadi and Pawsey Setonix HPCs
 type: docs
-toc: false
 ---